hanatos/vkdt/readme.md

 # licence

-our code is licenced under the 2-clause bsd licence. there are parts from other libraries that are licenced differently. in particular:
+our code is licenced under the 2-clause bsd licence (if not clearly marked otherwise in the respective source files). there are parts from other libraries that are licenced differently. in particular:

 rawspeed:     LGPLv2
 pthread-pool: LGPLv2